wikimedia/mediawiki-extensions-FileImporter/README.md

 Direct database access to a remote MediaWiki installation is not required.
 All request are done server-side utilizing MediaWiki's HttpRequest infrastructure (see `HttpRequestExecutor`).
-MediaWiki typically utilizes CURL for this, depending on the servers configuration (see `MWHttpRequest::factory` and `HttpRequestFactory`).
+MediaWiki typically utilizes CURL for this, depending on the servers configuration (see `HttpRequestFactory`).

 - The import process starts with the user providing the URL of a file description page they want to transfer.